oboukli/misc-problem-solutions/docs/developer_notes.md

 Clang Format are not enabled on GitHub Actions to avoid over-utilization of CI resources.

-## Leveraging artificial intelligence
+## Leveraging artificial intelligence (AI)

-Some configuration, e.g. that for CMake, may or may not leverage AI tools (ChatGPT and GitHub Copilot).
+Some configuration, e.g. that for CMake, may or may not leverage LLM tools (ChatGPT and GitHub Copilot).
 However, the solutions themselves are not AI-assisted.

-In this Git repository, any commit that contain AI-generated code or AI-assisted configuration is labeled as AI-assisted in the body of the Git commit message.
+In the hosting Git repository, any commit that contain AI-generated code or AI-assisted configuration is labeled as AI-assisted in the body of the Git commit message.
 In addition GitHub pull request containing AI-assisted commits are labeled as such.

-Some code or text in this repository may be reviewed with AI and not marked as such if no AI-output is considered in the final work.
+Some code or text in this repository may be reviewed with AI and not marked as such if no AI-output makes its way to the final work.

 Work under the `contrib/` directory may contain AI-generated code.

+AI/LLM-based sources and tools may be utilized as learning and/or research media by the author of this work.

-This document is written by the owner of the repository and is not AI-generated.
+This document is written by the author of the code (owner of the repository).
+This document is not AI-generated.

 ## Build artifacts